Aux/WebcomicNotify/README.md

 Optional: How often in minutes the service will poll for new chapters. [default: 60]

 ### Commands
-`add, new`
-Add a webcomic to the polling service.
+`list, ls`
+Show a list of all configured webcomics.
 `check, force`
 Force a check to run without the polling service.
-`list, ls`
-Show a list of all configured webcomics.
+`latest`
+Post the latest chapter from a feed, regardless of whether it's already been posted.
 `del, delete, remove`
 Remove a webcomic from the polling service.
+`add, new`
+Add a webcomic to the polling service.